Palmerfest: 2011

 The May 7, 2011 Palmer Fest was called "uneventful" by police, and in spite of statewide attention the event remained calm, spurred greatly by rains throughout the day.
 Fires and other rioting behavior were not reported.
 Police reported attendees were substantially less rowdy than in previous years, never blocking the street to traffic, and crowds never escalated to violent action, as they had in the two years past.
 Police also attributed increased officer presence at the event and the more aggressive communication campaign to success at keeping the party in order.

 However, police arrested about 170 people in connection with the event, many for underage drinking.
 The Ohio Department of Public Safety's investigative unit reported 172 arrests in Athens between May 6 and May 8, accounting for 86 percent of its arrests statewide.
 Most were for underage drinking or possession of fake IDs.

 2012

 Palmer Fest moved back into April, turned 21, and had a house set on fire.
 A riot zone was declared by the mayor of Athens around 7:50 p.m. and the spring fest was shut down shortly after.

+2024

+A city official said the 2024 event was the smallest in 20 years; a party-goer was injured and taken to a hospital after falling from a roof.